CPA – Chronic Pulmonary Aspergillosis

 - Aspergilloma is the term used for a fungal ball growing in a cavity.
 A CPA patient with an aspergilloma may see an improvement or little change over a few years.
 There may be few symptoms or just a cough.

 - Chronic Fibrosing Pulmonary Aspergillosis (CFPA) is essentially a CCPA that has got to a late stage in its development and the lung is heavily scarred.

-There is a definitive article describing all aspects of CPA on the Aspergillus Website.
-Written by Professor David Denning, Director of the National Aspergillosis Centre it is intended for people with medical training.
+There is a paper describing all aspects of CPA on the Aspergillus Website.
+Written by Professor David Denning (Director of the National Aspergillosis Centre) and colleagues, it is intended for people with medical training.